-We are looking for female applicants 21 years of age or older that demonstrate characteristics which Stacie valued: boldness, fiercely independence, creativity, and innovation; a motivated, self-starter; respectful of cultural diversity; and must be working/employed while in school and maintaining a GPA of 3.0 or greater.
+We are looking for female applicants 21 years of age or older that demonstrate characteristics that Stacie valued: boldness, fierce independence, creativity, and innovation; a motivated, self-starter; respectful of cultural diversity; and must be working/employed while in school and maintaining a GPA of 3.0 or greater.
 Preference will be given to applicants from Alaska, and those who live and/or practice in underserved communities.

-If the recipient meets the requirements for the Future Flight Crew Program they will receive a seat in the 2023 or 2024 Spring FFC cohort.
+If the recipient meets the Future Flight Crew Program requirements, they will receive a seat in the 2024 cohort.

-Those that are current nurses and pursuing a career in flight nursing may also apply for this scholarship in pursuit of your BSN or advanced degree or certification program.
+Current nurses pursuing a career in flight nursing may also apply for this scholarship in pursuit of their BSN or advanced degree or certification program.

 Rest easy, Stacie.
 We'll take it from here.

 An official copy of your transcript with your GPA of 3.0 or greater in an RN program or prerequisites.
-(For those already graduated we will need to see a 3.0 graduating GPA)
+(For those who already graduated, we will need to see a 3.0 graduating GPA)

 Evidence that you are currently employed.

-Three references – two professional and one personal.
+Three references consisting of two professional and one personal.